andyli/blog/content/posts/2010/2010-04-13_canvasblock-a-gm-script-to-block-canvas-tag-should-we-or-can-we.md

 If you want to try, you may install the script from [CanvasBlock's page on userscripts.org][].

-You're also welcome to get the haXe source from [CanvasBlock's github repo][].
+You're also welcome to get the haXe source from [CanvasBlock's Github repo][].

   [ChromeExperiments]: http://www.chromeexperiments.com/